hu-berlin-cms/django-shibboleth-eds/README.md

 # install

-1. Install the app *TODO* (copy manually to python path or whatelse, no installer yet)
+1. Install the app (i.e. by using pip)
 2. add it to `INSTALLED_APPS`:

     ```python